 About this:

-…as one interpreter asked me a few days ago, why is my five-year-old worth less than your dog… I didn’t have an answer.
+“…as one interpreter asked me a few days ago, why is my five-year-old worth less than your dog… I didn’t have an answer.
 What would your answer be?”

-— mine included feel for their offspring; but that kind of judgement has no place in a piece like this.)
+Not that anyone asked me, but my answer would be: not worth less, worth *the same* as my dog-child.
+(Privately I have always felt that my maternal love for Foxie and later for Lara has been deeper and more involved than the love that many fathers of human children — mine included — feel for their offspring; but that kind of judgement has no place in a piece like this.)
 What we have in Afghanistan — and in many other places at various times in history — is a horrible situation where it’s a given that some people (through a combination of influence, position, circumstance, contacts and of course sheer luck) will get away relatively unscathed while others won’t.
 Let’s hypothesise that non-human animals weren’t part of this equation at all — that only humans were involved at every level.
 In that case, we would STILL have multiple situations where the parent of one five-year-old human child would be able to ask the parent of another five-year-old human child: “Why is your child worth more than mine?”
-There's something I'll just use the word "mischievous" while I think of a better word about framing the question in the particular way that Ashworth-Hayes does in his piece.
+There's something — I'll just use the word "mischievous" while I think of a better word — about framing the question in the particular way that Ashworth-Hayes does in his piece.

 Without going on nitpicking about other things in the piece, here’s a bit that caught my eye as I was skimming over it again: